adobe-research/MakeItTalk/facewarp/facewarp/README.md

 ```

 ## Running
-After building, the `bin/<Release>` directory should contain the command
+After building, the `bin` directory should contain the command
 line utility.
 Here's its help.
 You can also access it by running it with no
 arguments or by calling `facewarp --help`:
 ```